 What You Will Need To Make These Collard Green Wraps

-To make these collard green wraps, you will need collard greens.
-You can find them at any grocery store.
-It depends on how many collard greens wraps you are planning on making, you will need about a brunch.
-For this recipe, you can either use a full leaf or half.
+To make these collard green wraps, you will need collard leaves, and you can find them at any grocery store.
+It depends on how many collard greens wraps you are planning on making, you may need a whole brunch, and you can use a full collard leaf or half for each wrap.

-When choosing collard greens from the store, pick ones with small, thin leaves over large, thick ones.
-The large and thick ones can be tough and bitter.
+When choosing collard greens from the store, pick ones with small, thin leaves over large collard green leaves.
+The large and thick ones can be tough and bitter, but they are doable.
 And avoid any that are wilted or have brown spots.

 For healthy options, I recommend that you use chicken breast.
-You can also substitute other types of protein, and it will be as delicious!
+You can also substitute other types of protein of your choice, and it still will be as delicious!
+You can try tofu or tempeh instead to make vegan collard green wraps.

 How To Soften Collard Greens

+While you can eat collard greens raw, they do have some distinctive taste that isn't for everyone.
 Whether you should cook collard green leaf or not is a personal preference.
-Regardless if you will cook it or not, don't forget to slice off any big stem to make them flatter and easier to wrap.
+Regardless if you will cook it or not, don't forget to slice off any big stems to make them flatter and easier to wrap.

 There are a few ways you can soften collard greens:

 One of the easiest ways to soften the collard greens is to dip them in boiling water for a few seconds.
-You only need to dip them for a few seconds, or else they would be overcooked.
-You want them to be slightly soft.
+You only need to dip them for a few seconds, or they will be overcooked.
+You only want them to be slightly soft.

 Pour Hot Water Over

-Another easy way to soften the collard greens is to place the leaves in a bowl and pour hot or boiling water over them.
-Then pour out the water after a few seconds to avoid overcooking the collard greens.
+An effortless method to soften collard greens is to pour hot or boiling water over the leaves in a bowl.
+Drain the water after a few seconds to avoid overcooking them.

 Steamed Collard Greens